Tran Thi Nga

 Details - Background, History of Activism, Family Situation, Support the Family.

 Nga is from Ha Nam province in northern Vietnam and worked as a domestic laborer while a migrant in Taiwan.
 She suffered a traffic accident in 2005 that led to much time spent in the hospital, as well as years of recovery; but it also opened her eyes to the injustices facing migrant laborers and the unsavory business practices used to control workers.
-She returned to Vietnam about ten years ago and began her activist campaigning, at least partly inspired by the labor abuses she witnessed while a migrant laborer.
+She returned to Vietnam in the late 2000s and began her activist campaigning, at least partly inspired by the labor abuses she witnessed while a migrant laborer.

 Read about her journey from being a migrant worker in Taiwan to a human rights defender back in Vietnam from The Vietnamese, here.
 "Like many other people around her, she never heard of things like human rights.
 Like them, she was too busy finding means to feed herself and her family.
 But less than two decades later, she became a person who not only knows about human rights but also makes it her life mission to defend them."